BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Getting_Started_With_Polkadot_L-EARN.md

 #### Peer to Peer
 We use peer to peer learning and teaching, and even testing.

+Community members can become testers after going through an approval process

 ### Earning
 Earning DOT is the second aspect of Polkadot L-EARN.
 In this section you will learn how to Earn DOT.

 #### Passing Tests
-Every lesson comes with a test, including this lesson.
-You must pass that test to earn the reward.
+Every lesson comes with a test.
+For this lesson, the test will just be a few yes/no questions confirming you understood the key points.

 You can take as many tests as you want to accumulate rewards.

 Rewards are always in DOT!

+#### Withdrawing
+After accumulating DOT earnings, you must withdraw them to get it into your personal wallet.

+Read carefully below to understand what conditions must be satisfied before withdrawing.

 #### Verification
 Verification is required to prevent Sybil attacks, that is individuals claiming multiple identities and multiple rewards.